 Creeping bellflower grows pretty much anywhere.
-It can thrive in sun or shade and handles a variety of different soil types—even those that have poor drainage or are infertile.
+It can thrive in various light conditions and handles a variety of different soil types easily—even those that have poor drainage or are infertile.
 It's found in most parts of North America, other than the hottest southeastern states.
-Moist and shady locations are where the plant tends to be at its most invasive, though.
+That being said, moist and shady locations are where the plant tends to be at its most invasive.

 How to Remove Creeping Bellflower

-Be prepared for a long haul when attempting to eradicate tenacious creeping bellflower.
-It can take several years of hard effort to eliminate this species, and some horticulturists choose to focus on managing it instead.
+Be prepared for a long project when attempting to eradicate the tenacious creeping bellflower from your landscape.
+Rigorous hand pulling, mowing, and deadheading won't eradicate the species, but it'll prevent reseeding and can help control spread somewhat.
+It can take several years of hard work to eliminate this species, and some horticulturists choose to focus on managing it instead.

 Removing The Roots

-It's white, fleshy, insidious underground rhizomes and deep taproots can't simply be pulled out.
-This will inevitably leave pieces still in the soil, and even the smallest rhizomatous section can result in regrowth.
+Part of the problem with removing creeping bellflower is that its white, fleshy underground rhizomes and deep taproots can't simply be pulled out.
+Doing so carelessly will inevitably leave pieces still in the soil, and even the smallest rhizomatous section can result in regrowth.